 I don’t generally leave a key with them, just let them know the dates I will be gone and make sure they have my cell number, in case they have any concerns (which has never happened, but, hey, better safe…)

 Things To Do Two to Three Days Before Departing

 I’m not talking about a top-to-bottom scrub-fest.
 I just take enough time to straighten up the basics, vacuum the floor, and scrub the toilets and sinks (I don’t want to return to moldy toilets, do you?)

 Those first few days back I anticipate being jet-lagged, so having the house in decent condition can be a huge advantage.
-I can come home and nap away the jet lag and time change!
+I can come home and nap away from the jet lag and time change!

 Put clean sheets on the beds and clean towels in the bathrooms.